livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Stores the application registry owned by [App Manager](../02-architecture/managers/08-app-manager.md).
+It lives outside the graph because app identifiers must be declared before any graph objects can reference them, and because the registry is local node state rather than syncable graph data.

 This table defines which applications exist and assigns stable app_id values.